Module 3: Understanding Variables

 let score = 50; // Start with 50 score = 75; // Update to 75 console.log(score); // Prints 75

-6. Why Use const
+6. Why Use const?

-If you know a value will never change, use const
+If you know a value will never change, use const.
+It prevents accidental updates, which helps avoid bugs.

 Example: